wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    WG-00: Renamed at request of DNSOP co-chairs, added co-authors

+   WG-00 (cont):

+   o  Using github issue tracker - go see https://github.com/wkumari/
+      draft-livingood-dnsop-negative-trust-anchors/issues for more
+      details.

+   o  A bunch of readability improvments.

+   o  Issue: Notify the domain owner of the validation failure -
+      resolved.

+   o  Issue: Make the NTA as specific as possible - resolved.

+Ebersman, et al.         Expires March 29, 2015                [Page 14]

+Internet-Draft        DNSSEC Negative Trust Anchors       September 2014

 Appendix B.  Open Issues

    [RFC Editor: This section is to be removed before publication]